gogoplodeske/odd-detect/README.md

 3) an area in the image.
 To display the tracks on this area.

 Here is run examples of  the application:
-In the right is the user interface( the inputs) int the left is the output.( tracks display according to the input)
+In the right is the user interface (the inputs) in the left is the output.(tracks display according to the input).

+1)
 ![GitHub Logo](/ex1.png)

+2)
 ![GitHub Logo](/ex2.png)